hbkwong/familyfridaydemo/README.md

 - `Restaurant`, which holds basic information of the Family Friday restaurant: logo, name, and yelp_link
 - `User` (e.g., "A-Lister" or "member"), which captures vital information such as name, team, and email (how do teammates receive the email without an email address?)
 - `Lunch`, which represents the Family Friday event itself.
 The lunch is tied to a restaurant_id as well as a unique name
-- `Review`, originally designed to be a join-table for User and Lunch, but now includes a column for rating as well
+- `Review`, originally designed to be a join-table for User and Lunch, but now also includes a column for rating

 Models for these tables include relevant associations.
 For example, since the `Review` table holds a foreign key (`lunch_id`) that corresponds to a column in the `Lunch` table (no pun intended), a given review must belong to a lunch.
 Reversing this relationship, a lunch may have many reviews.
 A snippet of the `Lunch` model: